ronlut/flask-inflate/README.md

 # flask-inflate
-A simple helper module to deal with gzipped (compressed) request data send by clients
+A simple helper module to deal with gzipped (compressed) request data sent by clients.